-The simulated UV-Vis spectra of the studied chlorophylls within the frontier molecular orbital transition configuration contributed to the maximum absorption peaks are displayed in Figure 6, and the corresponding data are represented in Table 3.
+The TD-DFT calculations based on the M06-2X functional and 6-31++G(d) basis set were used for simulating the UV-Vis absorption spectra of the chlorophyll derivatives.
+The UV-Vis absorption spectra, which are extracted directly from the output of the TD using the frontier molecular orbital transition configuration contributed to the maximum absorption peaks, are displayed in Figure 5 and the corresponding data are represented in Table 3.